 Noravank, which means New Monastery, was built in 1205 CE – which means use of the word new here is strictly a relative term.

-The monastery was financed by the Orbelians, an affluent family from southern Armenia that became the movers and shakers of the times (the Orbelians also built several other churches in the region, and were the financiers of the famous caravanserai at Selim Pass – more on this later).
+The monastery was financed by the Orbelians, an affluent family from southern Armenia that became the movers and shakers of the times (the Orbelians also built several other churches in the region, and were the financiers of Selim Caravanserai).

 Noravank is the final resting place for numerous members of the Orbelian clan (they even have their own family mausoleum within the monastery).